Customize Widget Colors on your Dashboard

 Note the default filters colors on your dashboard.

-From the WIDGETS pane in Builder, select Date to edit the details of the Time-Series widget.
+From the WIDGETS list in Builder, select Date to edit the details of the Time-Series widget.

 From the Behavior options, click the COLOR to open the color picker for the widget filters and enter